Home

 -------- The Hatch Family --------

 William "Bill" Hatch was born in Belfast, Northern Ireland on May 22, 1900.
 His parents were William R. Hatch and Elizabeth McClery.
 He completed one year of high school in Ireland before emigrating to the United States on April 27, 1920.
-Bill was working for the Ford Motor Company as an upohlsterer and living at 119 Oakwood Avenue in Arlington, New Jersey when he married Anna Marie Basile at City Hall in Manhattan on September 28, 1927.
+Bill was working for the Ford Motor Company as an upholsterer and living at 119 Oakwood Avenue in Arlington, New Jersey when he married Anna Marie Basile at City Hall in Manhattan on September 28, 1927.
 At the time, Anna was living at 517 Main Street in East Orange.
 Arlington, where Bill was living, is a neighborhood in the town of Kearny, just a few miles north of Newark.
 Following the marriage, they settled in Newark.

 Bill Hatch 1937 Anna Hatch 1927